Closed

 Directions

 From Philipsburg, go south on Highway 1 for approximately 6 miles.
 Turn southwest on Skalkaho Highway (Highway 38) and continue for approximately 25 miles.
-Follow the signs to the campground.
+Follow signs to the campground.

 Amenities